 Bayer says Mycelium forms beautiful, micron-level structures, with extreme precision, in 3D.
 This incredible design takes into consideration the kinds of texture and structure meat requires to recreate.
 Mycelium is essentially the root structure of mushrooms.
 It’s unique in that it is easy to both grow and shape into different forms.

-At Last is planning to launch its own mushroom bacon brand this fall, before supplying other companies with the ingredient.
+At Last is planning to launch its own mushroom bacon brand this fall, before supplying other companies with the ingredients.

 Mycelium: The Miracle Mushroom That Can Replace Everything from Bacon to Shoes.
 Vegconomist. https://vegconomist.com/companies-and-portraits/mycelium-the-miracle-mushroom-that-can-replace-everything-from-bacon-to-shoes/.